A comprehensive approach to the physics of mesons: Axial vertices and their Ward-Takahashi identities

 \section{Axial vertices and their Ward-Takahashi identities}

 When contracted by $P_{\mu}$, the axial vertices $\ga^{\mu}(P, p_2,-p_1)$ and $G_5^{\mu\nu}(P,p_2,q,-p_1-q)$, shown in \fig{fig:Elementary5}, satisfy abelian WTIs, denoted by \wtig and \wtiG, respectively.
-While the former is well-known, see, \eg \cite{Fujikawa:1980eg,Miransky:1994vk}, the latter, to the best of our knowledge, has not appeared in the literature.
+While the former is well-known, see, \eg \cite{Fujikawa:1980eg,Miransky:1994vk}, the latter has received little attention \cite{Bender:2002as,Bhagwat:2004hn,Chang:2009zb}.
 In this section we discuss these WTIs, and the constraints they impose on the pole structure of the two axial vertices.